MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/data-move-faq.md

 ## What happens if I do not request a move before the deadline?

-We may be able to accept request on an exception basis to grant your tenant a committed deadline to complete the move.
+We may be able to accept requests on an exception basis to grant your tenant a committed deadline to complete the move.
 Please contact [Office 365 Support](https://go.microsoft.com/fwlink/p/?LinkID=522459) to make the request.

 ## What if I want to move my data in order to get better network performance?